• Skip to primary navigation

 Description

-This healthy Paleo banana bread is made with almond flour and only sweetened with bananas - no added sugar.
-Great for breakfast, snacking or packed lunches.
+This healthy banana bread recipe is made with almond flour and only sweetened with bananas - no added sugar.
+It's gluten free, dairy free, paleo friendly and refined sugar free.

 Ingredients